NeoGames4/AssemblyCompiler8080/README.md

 Please also read limitations and requirements further below.

 ## How to use from the command line
 For this approach the Java 8 JDK is required.
+Setting the third argument to `debug` is **highly recommended** as it increases the readability when copying the code to the computer used at the course.
 1. Download the [latest release](https://github.com/NeoGames4/AssemblyCompiler8080/releases) or clone this repository (to build it yourself).
 2. Navigate to the `.jar`-file from your terminal.
 3. Run `java -jar [enter release file path here] [assembly source file path] [hex destination file] {hex/binary} {debug/standard}` (without the brackets, curly brackets are optional),
-for example `java -jar EPAssemblyCompiler.jar aufgabe1/source.asm aufgabe1/source_hex.txt`.
+for example `java -jar EPAssemblyCompiler.jar aufgabe1/source.asm aufgabe1/source_hex.txt hex debug`.
 4. The compiled hex code should be written to the destination file.

 ## How to use from an IDE of your choice